-Students who have a plan to graduate and stick with it are more likely to earn a degree they want, while those without a plan may find themselves wasting time and money on the wrong classes and credits.
-Plan on finishing faster with Learn More Indiana’s tips for success.
+Students who have a plan to graduate and stick with it are more likely complete their degree programs.
+Don't waste time and money on the wrong courses or the wrong major.
+Plan on finishing college faster with Learn More Indiana’s tips for success.

 Check out community colleges & regional campuses